The shift-and-invert Arnoldi method for singular matrix pencils

 which leads to the structure

 This again respects the structure that we have, which proves the lemma. \end{proof}

 With this procedure we can have a valid LU factorization after $n$ steps.
-What now remains is the factorization of the $W$ part of the border.
-Note that in \eqref{eq:pivot step i}, vector ${\bf u}_1$ can be chosen ${\bf 0}$ because it does not change the rank of the matrix.
-Since
+In the remainder of the section, the pivot is selected in the submatrices with row indices between $i$ and $n_i$ and column indices between $i$ and $n$.
+We will show later that this is fine for rank detection.
+By the fact the pivots are not searched in columns of $\matW$,